AshConnolly/Site-Boilerplate-2016/README.md

 A button modifier class in this situation would be another option, although it may create unneeded additional markup, as well as making future style modifications within layout changes more difficult.

 ###Content agnostic class names
 Component class names should not be tied to the content inside the component.
-For example using the the class name ‘welcome_message’ would not be ideal.
-As that layout / component could be used elsewhere for other purposes.
+For example using the the class name `welcome_message` would not be ideal.
+As that layout / component could be used elsewhere for other purposes a more appropriate class name would be `message`.

 ###Avoid use of IDs
-IDs have the highest specificity of any css selector and as a result they cause issue with overwriting styles in the cascade.
+IDs have the highest specificity of any CSS selector and as a result they cause issue with overwriting styles in the cascade.
 Avoid using any IDs.
 Sometimes developers will add an ID to an element for the sole purpose of referencing the ID in javascript.
 However this isnt neccessary, instead use a class and reference the element using getElementsByClassName("class_name")[0]; (note 'ClassName' is beneficial over 'ClassList' due to it's wider browser support).

 ###Quasi-Qualified Selectors
 >`ul.nav {}`
 Here we can see that the .nav class is meant to be used on a ul element, and not on a nav.
 By using quasi-qualified selectors we can still provide that information without actually qualifying the selector
 `/*ul*/.nav {}`